Skip to main content

 Mobility of learners and education staff and international cooperation at all education levels are supported on the widest scale by the EU Erasmus+ Programme.
 Various activities are also funded or co-funded nationally, with much wider opportunities available in higher education than in school education.

-At the school education level, there are projects co-funded by the EU funds and the state budget, and youth exchange projects funded or co-funded by the state budget as part of bilateral agreements or so-called public tasks of the Ministry of Education and Science.
+At the school education level, there are projects co-funded by the EU funds and the national budget, and youth exchange projects funded or co-funded by the national budget as part of bilateral agreements or so-called public tasks of the Ministry of National Education.
 At the higher education level, student and staff mobility and broader cooperation among higher education institutions are supported under multilateral, bilateral and national programmes (co-)funded by the Polish Government and / or other countries or international organisations.
 Poland does not (co-)fund programmes or projects supporting mobility or broader cooperation in the field of adult education.

 Poland has signed bilateral agreements on cooperation in the field of higher education and science with around 100 countries in all regions of the world.
 They cover student, academic staff and expert exchanges and activities aimed at sharing information, experience and good practice.